oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/installation/_index.md

 #### Upgrade the operator

 {{% notice note %}}
-Because operator 3.0.0 introduces _non-backward compatible_ changes, you can not use `helm upgrade` to upgrade an operator using 2.6.0 to an operator using 3.0.0.
-Instead, you must delete the 2.6.0 operator and then install the 3.0.0 operator.
+Because operator 3.0.0 introduces _non-backward compatible_ changes, you cannot use `helm upgrade` to upgrade a 2.6.0 operator to a 3.x operator.
+Instead, you must delete the 2.6.0 operator and then install the 3.x operator.

 The deletion of the 2.6.0 operator will _not affect_ the Domain CustomResourceDefinition (CRD) and will _not stop_ any WebLogic Server instances already running.

-When the 3.0.0 operator is installed it will automatically roll any running WebLogic Server instances created by the 2.6.0 operator.
+When the 3.0.0 operator is installed, it will automatically roll any running WebLogic Server instances created by the 2.6.0 operator.
-This rolling will preserve WebLogic cluster availability guarantees (for clustered members only) similarly to any other rolling.
+This rolling restart will preserve WebLogic cluster availability guarantees (for clustered members only) similarly to any other rolling restart.

 To delete the 2.6.0 operator: